Smoked Turkey: How to Smoke a Turkey Step-By-Step

 -

 Pellet Grill & Wood Pellets: Cooking a turkey can take up to 6 hours depending on the size of your bird.
-Make sure you’re well stocked with your favorite wood pellets (especially our premium turkey pellets), and have your pellet grill ready to go.
+Make sure you’re well stocked with your favorite wood pellets for smoking turkey (especially our premium turkey pellets), and have your pellet grill ready to go.

 -